OctopusDeploy/docs/docs/getting-started/best-practices/step-templates-and-script-modules.md

 - Error: Messages are highlighted in red in the task log and task summary.
 This is for what it says on the tin, error messages.
 - Highlight: Messages are highlighted in blue in the task log and task summary.
 Use these for important messages you want to let the user know about.

+Octopus provides [manual interventions](/docs/projects/built-in-step-templates/manual-intervention-and-approvals.md) which pauses the deployment and allows people to review the progress made so far.
+Putting information needed for approvals in logs can make it difficult for the approvers to find.
+If there is information needed for approvals, such as test results or database delta scripts, the recommendation is to create an [artifact](/docs/projects/deployment-process/artifacts.md).

 <span><a class="btn btn-secondary" href="/docs/getting-started/best-practices/variables">Previous</a></span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<span><a class="btn btn-success" href="/docs/getting-started/best-practices/users-roles-and-teams">Next</a></span>